-2022 \$ 2021 \$ Aggregate compensation 1,076,535 1,120,158 Note 18.
-Related party transactions Key management personnel Disclosures relating to key management personnel are set out in note 17.
-Transactions with related parties The following transactions occurred with related parties: 2022 \$ 2021 \$ Payment for goods and services: Bravehearts previously entered into a tenancy agreement with Hetty Johnson for Springwood office in Brisbane, which expired in February 2022.
-Rent paid to her during the year was: 21,840 32,760 Receivable from and payable to related parties
+2023 \$ 2022 \$ Aggregate compensation 983,651 1,076,535 Note 20.
+Related party transactions Key management personnel Disclosures relating to key management personnel are set out in note 19.
+Transactions with related parties The following transactions occurred with related parties: 2023 \$ 2022 \$ Payment for goods and services: Bravehearts previously entered into a tenancy agreement with Hetty Johnson for Springwood office in Brisbane, which expired in February 2022.
+Rent paid to Hetty during the current financial year was nil. - 21,840 Dessively a frame and manaple to related marting

-There were no trade receivables from or trade payables to related parties at the current and previous reporting date.
+Receivable from and payable to related parties There were no trade receivables from or trade payables to related parties at the current and previous reporting date.